 - Silicone implants are generally preferred by most plastic surgeons because they tend to feel more like natural breasts.
 There is a “give” when a silicone implant is squeezed, which can make the implant harder to detect inside the breast.

-- Silicone implants are now manufactured with a next generation silicone gel that is more cohesive, which means the implants are unlikely to spill out silicone if the shell loses its integrity.
+- Silicone implants are now manufactured with a next-generation silicone gel that is more cohesive, which means the implants are unlikely to spill out silicone if the shell loses its integrity.
 This is one of the main issues that originally led to problems with the older generation of silicone implants.
-The newer generation are often referred to as “gummy bear” implants because the consistency of the gel is more uniform and less likely to liquefy.
+The newer generation is often referred to as “gummy bear” implants because the consistency of the gel is more uniform and less likely to liquefy.

 - A leaking silicone implant may not result in symptoms, as the gel stays together better and usually remains inside the capsule of the implant.
 In uncommon cases, silicone can leak out and cause a local reaction of painful hardening or swelling.